This post contains affiliate links.

 General Specification of a 775 DC Motor

-While each manufacture does things a slight bit different, here are the general specification you can expect to find in a 775 DC motor:
+While each manufacturer does things a slight bit different, here are the general specification you can expect to find in a 775 DC motor:

 |No Load Current||20A|